Are We Compatible? 13 Ways To Find Out

 When your partner supports you in your most cherished dreams, they give you an amazing gift.
 Cheering each other on as you reach for your individual goals can help your relationship flourish.
 But, if neither of you cares or notices when the other one is facing personal challenges or achieving something important, you may miss out on a kind of closeness that is hard to replace or replicate.

-Do you look for the best in each other?
+Do you find the best in each other?

 Criticizing your partner may be a bad idea.
 While it might be okay to help them see areas for improvement if they ask for your advice, looking for the worst in your partner can cause arguments, resentment, or damage to their self-esteem.
 Ideally, you want to see the good in your partner and have them see the good in you.
 That positivity may go far in helping you forge a healthy relationship where you both feel safe and respected.